Ideas-on-Stage/ideasonstage.com/content/en/presentations-training/_index.md

 {{< shortcode-text2-img1
-  class="margin-top margin-bottom"
+  class="margin-lg-top margin-lg-bottom bg-light padding" img="/img/inserts/presentation-training-12.jpg"
-  picture="/img/inserts/presentation-training-12.jpg"
+  alt="Lasting transformation" >}}
-  title="Lasting transformation" >}}
+### Lasting transformation
 Our results-oriented approach is aimed at creating a permanent change in the way you and your team present.
 Our courses are very hands-on so participants learn AND adopt our new techniques.
 We give detailed handouts to guide participants through the creation of their next presentations.
 And we can add one-to-one coaching for participants in the weeks after the course, to help them to prepare and rehearse as they use these new methods.
 Our courses are only the beginning of the journey.
 {{< /shortcode-text2-img1 >}}